snowball-dev-group/snowball-bot/README.md

   * Right to contribute

     We allow everyone to make contribution into that project by fixing bugs, adding new features and anything related to modifying code.

-  * Cool

-    Yeah, Open Source is cool.
-We love Open Source.

 ---